cdown/linux/Documentation/admin-guide/serial-console.rst

 the last device will be used when you open ``/dev/console``.
 So, for example::

-	console=ttyS1,9600 console=tty0
+	console=ttyS1,9600,loglevel:5 console=tty0

 defines that opening ``/dev/console`` will get you the current foreground virtual console, and kernel messages will appear on both the VGA console and the 2nd serial port (ttyS1 or COM2) at 9600 baud.
+The optional loglevel "5" indicates that this console will emit messages more serious than LOGLEVEL_NOTICE (that is, LOGLEVEL_WARNING and below, since more serious messages have lower ordering).

 The behavior is more complicated when the same device type is defined more times.
 In this case, there are the following two rules: